-Economic development is concerned with how and why the level and the growth rate of per capita income might change over time and across countries.
-Before 1750s growth rates of per capita GDP for almost every country in the world were near zero.
-Since 1750s, and especially after 1870s, a few countries escaped this Malthusian trap, and per capita GDP of them had grown at 2% annually.
-Stagnation, transition, and growth are basic stages of economic development.
-Based on the models of Lewis and Romer, we incorporate Coase's transaction costs into our model.
-Marshall's principle of substitution and Smith's idea that enemies of the enemy are friends are emphasized.
-Our model shows that to explain economic growth and development, we should better understand the substitution structure of production in the first place.
+Economic growth and development is concerned with how and why the level and the growth rate of per capita income might change over time and across countries.
+Based on the endogenous growth theories of Lucas and Romer, we incorporate Coase's transaction costs into our model.
+Marshall's principle of substitution and Smith's idea about the make-or-buy decision are emphasized.
+Our model shows that to explain economic growth and development, we should better understand the substitution structure of production in the first place, and Shannon's information theory will play an important role in the determination and transmission of useful information, which is the cornerstone of economic growth and development.